UniMath/agda-unimath/src/orthogonal-factorization-systems/local-types.lagda.md

 is an equivalence.

-Likewise a type `A` is said to be `f`-local if the precomposition map `_∘ f : (X → A) → (Y → A)` is an equivalence.
+Likewise, a type `A` is said to be `f`-local if the precomposition map `_∘ f : (X → A) → (Y → A)` is an equivalence.

+We reserve the name `is-local` for local types, and specify `is-local-family` when the type may vary over the base.

 ## Definition